 The 9 Challenge awards are achieved by completing a number of more ambitious tasks within the troop or the local community.
 Much of the work for these is completed through taking an active part in our programme of activities but a few require an additional commitment out with our normal scout nights.

-(These badges are diamond-shape and blue with a red border.)
+(These badges are hexagonal and dark blue with a red border.)

 This is the highest award a Scout can achieve before moving onto Explorers.
 Scouts gain this award by achieving a certain combination of the scout challenge awards.